AcademySoftwareFoundation/tac/process/tsc_faq.md

 ### Agenda

 The TSC Chairperson should share an agenda at least 24 hours before the meeting with an ask to share additional agenda items.
-Projects can share via the public discussion lists or a pull request on GitHub.
+The agenda should be shared through the public communication/collaboration channels they use ( such as the mailing lists, chat channels, GitHub, etc ).

 ## FAQs about TSCs